30 great campsites

 Mondeaux Recreation Area near Medford.
 We found this area while hiking on the Ice Age National Scenic Trail through north-central Wisconsin.
 It's part of Chequamegon National Forest, which operates campgrounds around the lake, formed by the dammed Mondeaux River.

 It's remote but civilized.
-The log Mondeaux Dam Lodge is being restored, but once served lunch and dinner (and soft-serve ice cream), had showers and a camp store, and rented canoes, kayaks, motorboats, paddleboats and pontoons.
-A Snack Shack is filling in for it, and even is offering big-screen movies on the beach.
+The log Mondeaux Dam Lodge serves lunch and dinner (and soft-serve ice cream), has showers and a camp store, and rents canoes, kayaks, motorboats, paddleboats and pontoons.

 Reserve sites at Spearhead Point, Picnic Point and Eastwood through Recreation.Gov.
 For more, see Tracing the Ice Age Trail.